Elxrth/XTN-Executor/README.md

 # Xerthinium Executor

-<span style="color:red">Xerthinium Executor is a high-performance script execution tool designed for Roblox, developed by **Xerthinium**.
-It allows users to inject and run scripts smoothly, providing an intuitive interface and stable performance.</span>
+Xerthinium Executor is a high-performance script execution tool designed for Roblox, developed by **Xerthinium**.
+It allows users to inject and run scripts smoothly, providing an intuitive interface and stable performance.

 ## Features